Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I said full and I hope you'd let that slide.

-Sea short for Coke man.
+C short for Coke Man.

-He's like, that's why he needs to come up with a second name because the real name really
+He's like, that's why he needs to come up with a second name

-gives it away.
+because the real name really gives it away.

-Yeah, it really gives it away.
+Yeah, really gives away.

-I'll go for bourbon.
+I'll go for Bourbon.

 Yeah.